As a freelancer or micro-business owner, you happily celebrate two new years: the January Auld Lang Syne shenanigans and the start of a new tax year.

 If you’ve been freelancing for the previous 12 months, it’s worth going over your books and taking a look at your rates.
 Were there any projects you worked on that you felt you sold yourself short on?

 Making sure you’re getting paid appropriately for your work is imperative, not only to keep your business ticking over, but also your self-worth and motivation in check.
-We have a useful day rate tool to see how rates in your area have changed over time.

 As an employer, you need to keep payroll documentation for three years to prove you’re paying the National Living Wage to your employees, should there be an investigation by HMRC.